wangzey5/TwoSix_Spring25/README.md

 ## Installation

-For installation instructions, please refer to [INSTALL.md](INSTALL.md).
+For installation instructions, and the pipeline to run the code, please refer to [INSTALL.md](INSTALL.md).

 ## Authors